-I have noticed that most babies require a wide or an extra wide shoe.
+I have noticed how most babies require a wide or an extra wide shoe.
 If you always have a hard time putting your babies shoes on then that is the first sign that the shoes that you provided for your baby are too narrow.

-Did you know that providing your baby with the correct type of shoes is the best thing you can do to promote healthy muscle development?
+Did you know that providing your baby with the correct type of shoes is the best thing that you can do to promote healthy muscle development?

 One important thing to keep in mind that I am always emphasizing to parents is that babies’ toes are constantly wiggling, which is nature’s way of exercising the foot for development.
 Parents must make sure that the first walking shoes that they provide to their baby are not too narrow.

 The sole of the shoe must be soft enough and come with sensory pods to allow your baby to feel the ground with the toes.
 Toe gripping is essential for gait balance when the child is learning how to walk.